TS-Rogue-Star/Rogue-Star/guides/Guide to Your First POI Map.md

 Under Save Options, **change this to TGM.** Check Sanitize Variables.
 Also check Clean Unused Keys, if this is not already checked.
 Nudge mode should be pixel_x/pixel_y.

 With that done, hit Open Environment, and navigate to the folder we downloaded in the earlier step.
-Open vorestation.dme, for VORE + CHOMP, or Polaris.dme for Polaris.
+Open roguestar.dme, for VORE + CHOMP, or Polaris.dme for Polaris.

 The file will load, and then you’ll still be at a blank screen, but now the Environment Tree should have 4 directories under it. \
 This is what it looks like. [https://i.imgur.com/RtURzx8.png](https://i.imgur.com/RtURzx8.png)